livecycle/preevy/packages/cli/docs/purge.md

   --gce-zone=<value>        Google Cloud zone in which resources will be provisioned

 KUBE-POD DRIVER FLAGS
-  --kube-pod-context=<value>     Path to kubeconfig file (will load config from defaults if not specified) --kube-pod-kubeconfig=<value>  Path to kubeconfig file (will load config from defaults if not specified) --kube-pod-namespace=<value>   [default: default] Kubernetes namespace in which resources will be provisioned (needs
+  --kube-pod-context=<value>     kubeconfig context name (will load config from defaults if not specified) --kube-pod-kubeconfig=<value>  Path to kubeconfig file (will load config from defaults if not specified) --kube-pod-namespace=<value>   [default: default] Kubernetes namespace in which resources will be provisioned (needs
                                  to exist)